 - Route optimization

 All the things in this list can be improved and automatically tracked with good dispatching and vehicle maintenance software tied to a telematics platform.
+Dump Truck Dispatcher has built integrations with Geotab and Samsara.
+In my opinion, these are the two best telematics/GPS systems.

 10. Reduce dispatcher burnout